Skip to main content

 Report & Response

-Report and Response Coordinators can be reached by email at reportandresponse@unc.edu or by phone at (919) 445-2759.
+Report and Response Managers can be reached by email at reportandresponse@unc.edu or by phone at (919) 445-2759.

-Felicia serves as a Report and Response Coordinator for individuals reporting or responding to incidents of harassment and discrimination based on protected status, and interpersonal violence, sexual violence, and stalking.
+Felicia serves as a Report and Response Manager for individuals reporting or responding to incidents of harassment and discrimination based on protected status, and interpersonal violence, sexual violence, and stalking.
 Felicia can help to explore support and resources, including interim protective measures to address safety and well-being, and can help folks with making a formal report to the University and/or local law enforcement.
 Prior to joining UNC, Felicia served as a campus victim advocate for several years and most recently worked at Elon University as a Title IX investigator.
 Felicia received a Bachelor of Arts in Philosophy from Elon University and is currently pursuing her Master of Business Administration.

 Contact Felicia: fcenca@email.unc.edu, (919) 445-1292

-Jhon serves as a Report and Response Coordinator for individuals reporting or responding to incidents of harassment and discrimination based on protected status, and interpersonal violence, sexual violence, and stalking.
+Jhon serves as a Report and Response Manager for individuals reporting or responding to incidents of harassment and discrimination based on protected status, and interpersonal violence, sexual violence, and stalking.
 Jhon can help to explore support and resources, including interim protective measures to address safety and well-being, and can help folks with making a formal report to the University and/or local law enforcement.
 Prior to this role, Jhon worked at UNC Physics as a Student Services Manager, assisting the department with all academic affairs.
 Jhon has also worked as a Student Success Coach at High Point University, guiding first-year and transfer students through the college experience.
 Jhon graduated from Rutgers University with Bachelor of Arts degrees in Human Resource Management and English and received his Master of Arts degree in College Student Development from Appalachian State University.

 Contact Jhon: jhonc@email.unc.edu, (919) 962-5882

-Amy serves as a Report & Response Coordinator for individuals reporting or responding to incidents of harassment and discrimination based on protected status, and interpersonal violence, sexual violence, and stalking.
+Amy serves as a Report & Response Manager for individuals reporting or responding to incidents of harassment and discrimination based on protected status, and interpersonal violence, sexual violence, and stalking.
 Amy can help explore support and resources, including interim protective measures to address safety and well-being, and can help folks with making a formal report to the University and/or local law enforcement.
 Amy joins the EOC team after nearly six years in UNC’s Student Conduct Office, and two years with UNC’s Study Abroad Office.
 Amy received her Bachelor of Science in Communication and Masters of Arts in College Student Development degrees, both from Appalachian State University.

 Contact Amy: holway@unc.edu, (919) 962-2636